West Indies Gherkin

 Harvesting tip: Harvest when skin colour turns from green to light yellow.
 Let it ripen off the vine until it turns yellowish in colour.

-Seed depth:1/2″ Direct, Plant spacing:12-24”, Row spacing:60″, Sun Level:3, Watering Level:3, Germination:3-10 days/jrs, 12-30°C Optimally:20-23°C, Days to maturity:65 days/jrs
+Seed depth:1/2″ Direct, Plant spacing:12-24”, Row spacing:60″, Sun Level:3, Watering Level:3, Germination:3-10 days/jrs, 12-30°C Optimally:20-23°C, Maturity:65 days/jrs, Cold tolerance:-1°C, Edible flower

-(See envelop below)
+(See Envelope below)

 Gaia Organics, 399 River Road, Ottawa, Ontario, Canada, K1V 1C9